TheAngryByrd/theangrybyrd.github.io/_posts/2018-12-12-Using-Disposables.md

 ]
 ```

-So each our test will now get their own isolated environment to run queries in.
+Every test will now get its own isolated environment to run queries in.
 Neat!

 ## Conclusion

-Hopefully by now you can see it does take some work to get integration tests setup, but with some effort, you can make them less brittle and bevave as isolated environments.
-You could expand on this to even include spinning up and down docker containers or virtual machines with vagrant.
-Now I admit, this feels like _abusing_ disposables but if we're doing it for only test purposes I see benefit.
+By now you can see it does take some work to get integration tests setup.
+But with some effort, you can make them less brittle and behave as isolated environments.
+You could expand on this to even include spinning up and down Docker containers, or virtual machines with Vagrant.
+Now I admit, this feels like _abusing_ disposables.
+Yet there are benefits in doing this for test purposes.